popwow47/MultiParser_2024-olx-work-rabota-/README.md

 # Parser script

-This repository contains a parsing script designed to extract certain data (namely links and titles) from various sources (specifically olx.ua; work.ua; rabota.ua).
+This repository contains a parsing script designed to extract certain data (links and titles) from various sources (specifically olx.ua; work.ua; rabota.ua).
 The parser script is written in Python and is ideal for tasks such as web page parsing, searching and retrieving information.

 ## Functions